 As there is a continuum of knowledge and skills rather than sharp dividing lines between the AQF levels, the distinctions between vocational and higher education are partly a matter of convention.
 The terminology should not be taken to imply that one sector is concerned with the world of work and the other is not.
 Most higher education students are seeking vocational outcomes.
-When the Australian Bureau of Statistics asked people who had completed qualifications in the past year about their main reason for undertaking learning, three-quarters of those completing higher education qualificate III and IV qualifications, 85 per cent gave a job-related reason.
+When the Australian Bureau of Statistics asked people who had completed qualifications in the past year about their main reason for undertaking learning, three-quarters of those completing higher education qualifications gave a job-related reason.
+For people completing certificate III and IV qualifications, 85 per cent gave a job-related reason.3 sector, many institutions offer both higher education and vocational education courses.
+All up, 87 institutions offer both higher and vocational education courses.

 Vocational and higher education providers also overlap.
 The public-sector vocational education providers, the TAFEs, are adding degrees to their course programs; ten had done so by mid-2014.
 Especially in Victoria, a number of universities are 'dual sector', with substantial TAFE operations.
 Other universities offer a smaller range of vocational education courses.
-In the private sector, many institutions offer both higher education and vocational education courses.
-All up, 87 institutions offer both higher and vocational education courses.
+In the private

-&lt;sup>3 ABS (2010), table 5
+3 ABS (2010), table 5